-Push the (1) button on the keyfob once to turn on the interior lights and puddle lamps (if so equipped).
+Push the 🔃 button on the keyfob once to turn on the interior lights and puddle lamps (if so equipped).

-The interior lights and puddle lamps (if so equipped) can be turned off without waiting 30 seconds by inserting the key into the ignition, locking the doors with the keyfob or pushing the interior light button to OFF.
+The interior lights and puddle lamps (if so equipped) can be turned off without waiting 30 seconds by inserting the key into the ignition, locking the doors with the keyfob or pushing the lights on demand switch to the OFF position.